-- Clinical assignments and courses are arranged and assigned by the DCE. - Course objectives and CI expectations are mailed to the CIs at assigned sites to assist in reinforcing content currently presented in the classroom setting and for communicating outcome expectations. - Expectations may also be found within the clinical education course syllabi and in course materials via the online D2L platform. - Clinical experiences offer the opportunity for students to apply skills, knowledge, and professional attributes gained through previous curricular experiences.
+- Clinical assignments and courses are arranged and assigned by the DCE. - Course objectives and CI expectations are mailed to the CIs at contracted sites to assist in reinforcing content currently presented in the classroom setting and for communicating outcome expectations. - Expectations may also be found within the clinical education course syllabi and in course materials via the online D2L platform. - Clinical experiences offer the opportunity for students to apply skills, knowledge, and professional attributes gained through previous curricular experiences.
 The goal is for the clinical aspect of the curriculum to be diverse.
 The development of students to perform as entry-level practitioners of physical therapy before graduation is the most important factor in these assignments. - To assist with the best possible outcomes, students will write a letter of introduction to each of their assigned CIs before each clinical experience.
 Letters of introduction will include but are not limited to describing how the student learns best, his/her self-assessed strengths and needs, and a list of desired experiences, goals, and outcomes from the clinical experience.
 The DCE will share the student's letter with the assigned CI within the preclinical packet that includes at a minimum the letter of introduction, resume, development plan, and first week's goals.
-Assigned students are included in correspondences to support transparent and consistent communications before the start of the clinical experience.